George Ali Murad Khan

 George Ali Murad Khan II Talpur (جارج علي مراد خان; born 29 June 1933) is a member of the Talpur dynasty who was the Mir (ruler) of Khairpur from 1947 to 1954.
-At an age of nine months, Khan was mistakenly shot by his father.
-Although the bullet passed through his right lung and stomach, he survived.
+He was also Hon.Lieutenant-Colonel in Pakistan Army.
 Ascending to the throne after his father's removal from power, he chose to accede to the Dominion of Pakistan in the same year and was invested with full powers by Liaquat Ali Khan in 1951.
 Three years later, the state merged with Pakistan, removing Khan's sovereign status.
 Khan fathered two sons, Abbas Raza Khan and Mehdi Raza Khan and one daughter Zahra from his second wife.

 Early life

 Khan was born on 29 June 1933 at Brighton, Sussex in United Kingdom to Mir Faiz Muhammad Khan Talpur II and Dulhan Pasha Begum.
 He studied at St Bonaventure's High School in Hyderabad followed by Aitchison College, Lahore, before graduating from the University of Cambridge.

 At an age of nine months, Khan was mistakenly shot by his father.
 Although the bullet passed through his right lung and stomach, he survived.